“I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve.” – Isoroku Yamamoto

 During the 2013 holiday season, bad weather and massive growth of e-commerce purchases resulted in millions of orders being delayed – leading to an outrageous number of refunds, gift cards, overtime, and most importantly, customer dissatisfaction.

-According to Statista, the bulk of these orders were Amazon`s.
+According to Statista, the bulk of these orders were delivered by Amazon.
 The company`s sales in 2013 totaled more than those of the nine other largest US merchants combined.
 Nowadays, the company is growing at a furious pace accounting for 53% of the whole growth in the e-commerce sector and holds the lion`s share of all e-commerce orders in the US at 43%.

 Industry experts never had doubts about Amazon`s ambitions to step into the logistics market but many experts point to the 2013 Christmas fiasco as a catalyst for the emergence of the “Dragon Boat” Project.
-Since it started, the company has invested heavily in cutting-edge warehouses, purchased thousands of trailers, leased dozens of planes, started developing a marketplace App, and acquired a license to act as an ocean shipping freight forwarder.
+Since it started, the company has invested heavily in cutting-edge warehouses, purchased thousands of trailers, leased dozens of planes, started developing a marketplace App, acquired a license to act as an ocean shipping freight forwarder and filed for a long list of futuristic logistics patents.

 According to a recent study from PwC, the Transport & Logistics sector lags significantly behind in advanced analytics with only 10% of survey respondents rating their data analytics as advanced.
 The report also mentions that 90% of surveyed executives indicated that digitalization and data analytics will play a crucial role in the long-term profitability and survival of their companies.
 However, catching up technologically with Amazon may take years of time, millions of dollars and still prove useless.